twl252411/RVE-overlap-removal-scheme/README.md

 If the codes are helpful, plese cite the paper:

-[1] Wenlong Tian, Ying Ye, Xujiang Chao, Lehua Qi, Efficient generation of composite RVEs with densely packed
+[1] Wenlong Tian, Ying Ye, Xujiang Chao, Lehua Qi, Efficient generation of composite RVEs with densely packed particles, submitted to XXXX, 2025.
-particles: 33 lines of python code, submitted to Composites Science and Technology, 2025.